Get In Touch

 Fiber is a type of carbohydrate that the body doesn’t absorb and doesn’t spike your blood sugar levels.

-Adding foods high in fiber to your diet plan helps by slowing digestion, which keeps you feeling full for longer.
-It is also a nutrient found in foods suitable for diabetics.
+Adding foods high in fiber to your diet plan helps slow digestion, which keeps you feeling full for longer.

-The proteins you consume digest slower than other nutrients, this means your feelings of fullness signals stay activated for longer, thereby reducing cravings and overeating.
+The proteins you consume digest slower than other nutrients.
+This means you feel fuller on lower calories, thereby reducing cravings and overeating.

 You know the low-calorie foods, and now know the ways to make your foods more filling, let’s jump into a few tactics you can use to eat fewer calories in your meals.